 This isn't something particularly complicated.
 There are so many resources available today to help you with home cultivation, and whether it's books, websites, growing communities in your area, or forums online, there are tons of growers out there who are desperate to share the mistakes they've made and the lessons they've learned, in order to help you.
 And if you're willing to do the research, you can save yourself a lot of time and stress by learning from the mistakes other people have made.
 The more engaged you get with a network of growers, the more likely it is that you'll be exposed to people who are cannabis enthusiasts in your area and beyond.
 You might even be able to meet face-to-face for different open workshops and learn how to improve upon your hobby.

 Finally, it's always wonderful to be the person who gives unique gifts.
-You can give cannabis plants as gifts, or give a gift card to those friends who showed interest in having a cannabis plant of their own.
+You can give cannabis plants as gifts to those friends who showed an interest in having a cannabis plant of their own.